pattonsgirl/Spring2020-CEG2170/Labs/Lab04/README.md

 `div_nums`, and `mod_nums`.
 These functions should expect doubles and print the result in the function
 (your functions should not return a value).
 Your `main` function will ask the user to pick a mathematical
 operation to perform, and then prompt the user for two numbers.
 Use a loop to check that the user has
 entered a valid input.
-Use a switch statment in you `main` to select the corresponding function.
+Use a switch statment in your `main` to call the function for the corresponding
+character input.

 ### Sample execution:
 ```